dfo-osdt/osp-docs/docs/guide/updates-and-version-history.md

 ---
 # 9.0 - Updates and Version History

+## 9.1 - Release Notes
-- Release Notes: Keep a record of updates, new features, and bug fixes.
+Record of updates, new features, and bug fixes.

+## 9.2 - Version History
-- Version History: List previous versions of the application and their changes.
+Previous versions of the application and their changes.

+### 0.2 Beta - Current